SkepticMystic/breadcrumbs/README.md

 > [!IMPORTANT]
 > Breadcrumbs has recently been rewritten from scratch, and is available in the V4 beta (downloadable via the Obsidian BRAT plugin).
+See here for more info on the changes: https://github.com/SkepticMystic/breadcrumbs/blob/master/V4.md

-Breadcrumbs is an Obsidian plugin that lets you add _typed links_ to your notes, then view/traverse that structure in various ways.
+Breadcrumbs is an Obsidian plugin that lets you add _typed links_ to your notes, then view/traverse them in various ways.
 Internally, Breadcrumbs uses a graph to represent this structure (much like the regular Obsidian graph, except now, links have _types_ to them).
-You tell Breadcrumbs about the structure of your notes, it builds this directed graph, and then lets you visualise and navigate the graph.
+You tell Breadcrumbs about the structure of your notes, then it lets you visualise and navigate the graph.

 ## Documentation